 Meme Stocks vs Hedge Fund Titans

-This week the news is all about GameStop and the violent short squeeze that pushed a $12b hedge fund to the brink.
+Hedge fund titans were thrown into chaos this week.
+We explain GameStop and the short squeeze that pushed a $12b hedge fund to the brink.

 GameStop (GME) is a struggling, mid-size retailer stuck in a legacy business — selling physical video games.
 Being in such a business has attracted large hedge funds, such as Melvin Capital, who have been betting (short selling) that the company goes bankrupt and its shares fall to zero.